harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 :::

-Error Tracking is a continuous reliability solution in the Harness [Service Reliability Management (SRM)](https://developer.harness.io/docs/service-reliability-management/howtos-service-reliability-management/service-reliability-management-basics#sort=relevancy&f:@commonsource=%5BNextGen%20Docs%5D) module that enables you to identify, triage, and resolve errors in your service.
+Error Tracking is a continuous reliability solution in the Harness [Service Reliability Management (SRM)](https://developer.harness.io/docs/service-reliability-management/howtos-service-reliability-management/service-reliability-management-basics#sort=relevancy&f:@commonsource=%5BNextGen%20Docs%5D) module that enables developers to identify, triage, and resolve errors in applications.
 This helps in implementing rapid code changes by ensuring that the code is always in a deployable state.

 ## Overview

 With the increase in release velocity, the risk to code quality also increases.
-Using Harness Error Tracking you can:
+Using Harness Error Tracking, as a developer, you can:

 * Quickly identify and address any critical issues during each release with real-time notifications sent to email and Slack channels - ensuring that the right people can make the right decisions fast.
-* Deepen understanding of your Java applications in all environments, from production to development, testing, and staging, through code-level visibility.
+* Deepen understanding of your Java applications in all environments, from production to development, testing, and staging, through code level visibility.
-* Automate issue root-cause analysis at runtime, eliminating the need for manual log analysis to identify critical errors.
+* Automate issue root cause analysis at runtime, eliminating the need for manual log analysis to identify critical errors.
-* Quickly and accurately identify and fix detected issues with Automated Root Cause Analysis (ARC) screen, leveraging source code, variable values, environment state of the host/container, and DEBUG-level logs to get the full context.
+* Quickly and accurately identify and fix detected issues with Automated Root Cause Analysis (ARC) screen, leveraging source code, variable values, environment state of the host/container, and DEBUG level logs to get the full context.
-* Integrate the ARC screen with existing tools including APMs, log analyzers, and issue-tracking software.
+* Integrate the ARC screen with existing tools including APMs, log analyzers, and issue tracking software.

 Harness Error Tracking consists of an Error Tracking Agent that runs on a Java Virtual Machine (JVM).
 It monitors the Java applications for run-time exceptions, log events, and the custom events that you set up.
 When an exception or an event occurs, the Agent sends the statistics and snapshots to a monitored service on Harness SRM.
 SRM analyzes the data using Machine Learning (ML) and provides deep insights via comprehensive dashboards such as the Event List and ARC.